telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ---
-title: Inspectors
+title: Inspectors Tab
 description: "Learn how to use the Inspector tab and utilize the data from the inspector types in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: inspector-types
 publish: true
-position: 20
+position: 34
-previous_url: /user-guide/live-traffic/inspectors/request-inspector
+previous_url: /user-guide/live-traffic/inspectors/request-inspector, /user-guide/live-traffic/inspectors
 ---

 # Inspectors Tab